-The site is located approximately 12km from the centre of Katherine and approximately 10km from the domestic terminal at Katherine airport utilising the Stuart Highway and Tindal airport road.
-The closest community, commercial and industrial facilities are in Katherine.
+The site is located approximately 12km from the centre of Katherine and approximately 10km to the domestic terminal at Katherine airport utilising the Stuart Highway and Tindal airport road.
+The closest source of community, commercial and industrial facilities are in Katherine.